-Michigan Intergroup supports meetings in Ann Arbor, Detroit, Farmington Hills, Grand Rapids, Grosse Pointe, Lansing, Royal Oak and Traverse City…since 1999.
+Michigan Intergroup supports meetings in Ann Arbor, Detroit, Farmington Hills, Grand Rapids, Grosse Pointe, Lansing, Marshall Royal Oak, Traverse City and Ypsilanti…since 1999.

 Our purpose is threefold: to stop incurring unsecured debt, to share our experience with the newcomer, and to reach out to other debtors.